-It is often hard to decide whether your child is too ill to go to childcare.
-In general, children should stay home if illness keeps them from enjoying the usual activities of childcare.
-Children should also be kept at home if the illness requires more care than providers can give without affecting the health and safety of other children in their care.
+Sometimes it is hard to decide if your child is too ill to go to childcare.
+Usually, children should stay home if illness keeps them from enjoying the daily activities of childcare.
+Children should also stay home if caring for them keeps the child care provider from caring for other children or if it affects the health and safety of the other children.

-Your child should not go to childcare if his underarm temperature is above 100°F. He may go back to school when it is below 100°F and he feels well enough to play normally.
+Your child should not go to childcare if his underarm temperature is above 100°F. He may go back to school when it is below 100°F for at least 24 hours and he feels well enough to play as usual.

-Many illnesses can be spread 24 hours before your child shows signs of illness.
-For this reason, keeping a child out of childcare may do little to keep other children from getting sick.
-Germs are everywhere, especially in the childcare setting.
-Proper hand-washing, as well as cleaning and disinfecting toys and surfaces are still the best ways to stop the spread of illness.
+Germs are everywhere in the childcare setting.
+A contagious (catching) disease spreads by close contact with a sick person or contaminated object.
+Many illnesses are contagious and can be spread 24 hours before your child shows signs of illness.
+For this reason, keeping your child out of childcare may not always keep him from getting sick.
+Good hand-washing and disinfecting toys and surfaces are the best ways to stop the spread of illness.